Denied Car Insurance? Why It Happens and What to Do Next

 Step 1: Get Covered Immediately

 Don't drive uninsured while you sort this out.
-The consequences of not having car insurance — fines, license suspension, and personal liability — can make your situation dramatically worse.
+The consequences of not having car insurance — fines up to $5,000, license suspension, and personal liability for damages — can make your situation dramatically worse.
 Secure a non-standard policy or enroll in your state's assigned risk plan right away.

 Step 2: File Your SR-22 (If Required)

 If your denial stems from a DUI, license suspension, or serious violation, your state may require an SR-22 filing before you can legally drive again.
 Your insurer files this form directly with your state's DMV.
-Maintain it without any lapses — a gap in SR-22 coverage can reset the clock on your reinstatement period.
-If you need coverage while your license is still suspended, our guide on getting car insurance without a license covers your options.
+Most states require the SR-22 for 3 years (Texas requires up to 2 years; Florida and Virginia may require an FR-44 for DUI cases with higher minimum limits).
+Maintain it without any lapses — a gap in SR-22 coverage can reset the clock entirely.
+Learn about car insurance with a suspended license to understand SR-22 costs, timelines, and top providers.

 Step 3: Build a Clean Driving Record